 NRAR was created to change the water compliance landscape in NSW.
 We are here to ensure that water laws are enforced so that communities and the environment get their fair share of our state's precious water resources.

 We serve the people of NSW.
 As a community owned resource, we need to ensure the NSW community has confidence their water is used lawfully and is shared according to agreed plans.
+We are an independent law enforcement agency, the compliance actions we take are at arm's length from government, so we can enforce the law firmly and fairly in the public interest.

 To build this confidence, we have put boots on the ground all over NSW - initially to take stock of the situation and build our understanding of the compliance landscape, and more recently to assist water users on their pathway to compliance and penalise those who wilfully break the law.